PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/track().sendApplicationDownload().rst

 track().sendApplicationDownload()
 =================================

-The **track().sendApplicationDownload()** method records app installs.
-The event is sent during the first app launch, once per install.
-If a user installs your app but doesn't run it, the event won't be sent.
+The **track().sendApplicationDownload()** method records app installations.
+The event is sent the first time the app is launched, once per installation.
+If a user installs your app but doesn't run it, the event is not sent.

 Syntax
 ------